Software-Improvement-Group/sigridci/docs/getting-started/uses.md

-# Where could Sigrid help me in my role?

-Sigrid is aimed at organizational roles that deal with concerns around system health, code quality and their business consequences.
-Depending on your role you can answer different types of questions.

-## Role: Executive/portfolio manager for portfolio/trend views:

-High-level overviews of the software landscape’s composition and quality help you take inventory of your landscape’s *health*, or *risk profile*.
-This gives direction to future plans.
+# Uses
+## Portfolio/trend views
 Example analysis questions:

 * Is the portfolio balanced with business objectives and (enterprise) architecture roadmaps?
 * Do some systems appear to be in trouble while they should have a long life ahead of them?
+Are quality trends heading in the right direction?
+* Which direction is technical debt moving?
+Does this impede developers to support the business with sufficient speed and quality?

 To answer such questions, start in the portfolio view > tab *Overview*.
 Sigrid shows a dashboard with a quality overview of your entire portfolio, combining all quality characteristics.
 Based on the systems’ information, you can filter/zoom your portfolio into views that help you understand the details.